-Hello ladies, let me take a moment to express a hope and a prayer directed in your direction.
-I hope you don’t take this as a criticism but more of an encouragement of sorts from a person who has no place judging anyone for I am guilty as the next when it comes to what I am writing below.
+Hello ladies, let me take a moment to express an aspiration and a prayer that I have for humanity.
+I hope you don’t take this missive as a criticism but more of an encouragement of sorts from a person who has no place judging anyone—I am guilty as the next when it comes to what I am writing below.

 Maybe it’s just me, maybe I’m just aging and becoming more conservative (not in the political sense) and old school with each successive year.
 But I look around me and I swear it feels like our society is devolving into the abyss.
 We are turning into a culture of utter wantonness where the pleasure of the moment trumps patience.
 Love is being obliterated by a culture of hookups and sex.

-Now some might take this missive as me blaming this on women.
-But in reality I am hoping that women revert back to their true essence and save us from this morass we keep sinking in.
-I’m understand my father more with each successive year when he used to argue with my sister that women should not strive to be equal to men.
+Now some might take this frustration as me blaming women for the problems of this world.
+But in reality I am hoping that women revert back to their essence and save us from this morass we keep sinking in.
+I understand my father more with each successive year as I reflect at the times when he used to argue with my sister that women should not strive to be equal to men.
 He used to tell her that women and men are created for different roles and equality is doing nothing more than destroying the duality that is necessary for growth.

 Of course back then I was so caught up in chasing modernity that I disregarded everything that my father said and dismissed his beliefs as just obsolete dogma.
 But hot damn if my father was not right; I’m looking about me and I keep seeing how women are being encouraged to be like us men and in the process losing what it is that made them unique apart from us.

 Ladies, why do you want to be us?
 Your role is more significant than ours.
-It is us men that is burning this world down with our pride and arrogance, what we need is a woman’s kindness and patience, not women who are in a quest to be similar to our id and ego.
+It is us men who are burning this world down with our pride and arrogance; what we need is women’s kindness and patience, not women who are in a quest to be similar to our id and ego.
 Over generations, if not really since biblical times, we men have turned women’s strengths into a weakness and in the process made your greatest assets into something to be ashamed of.

-This is nonsense, it is men that come from women.
-It is a woman who cracks her rib to give birth to a child—imagine that—I mean he is a derivative of She, the dawn is before the afternoon son (do a little research on the etymology of the words daughter and son to see why I said that).
-I can go on and on how it’s the woman who is the building block of life.
-Even when it comes to the process of procreation, the task of a man is over after an hour at most, it is the woman who takes our deposit and nurtures our seed in her womb for 9 months and gives life where we just gave droplets.
+This is nonsense, it is men who come from women.
+It’s women who crack their ribs to give birth to a children—women gave men their rib.
+He is a derivative of She, the dawn is before the afternoon sun (do a little research on the etymology of the words daughter and son to see why I said that).
+I can go on and on about how it’s women who are the building blocks of life.
+Even when it comes to the process of procreation, the task of a man is over after an hour at most.
+It is the woman who takes our deposit and nurtures our seed in her womb for 9 months and gives life where we just gave droplets.

-We emerged from you ladies, so then why are you expanding so much energy trying to merge into the facade of us.
+We emerged from you ladies, so then why are you expending so much energy trying to morph into a facade of us.
 By nature a man just wants instant gratification.
 If it was not for women moderating us, we would be no different than the animals on Wild Kingdom.
 Trust me, I am not preaching to you and I am definitely not judging you.
 I am speaking from experience; chasing lust after lust does nothing but leave us mired into solitude and regret’s hug.

-Don’t be equal to us; you are better than us, make us measure up to you instead.
+Don’t be equal to us; you are better than us—make us measure up to you instead.
 The world needs your kindness now more than ever; there are enough of us men trying to assuage our egos through false machismo.
-Show us instead that the truest form of courage is first inward love that is then manifested outward to the world. #Memo2shE
+Show us that the truest form of courage is first inward love that is then manifested outward to the world.

 Man’s thundering hubris is nothing compared to a woman’s quiet strength.